-In the 2021-2022 period, the Council was not required to undertake significant additional investigations and interventions, or record incidents, in association with KiwiRail's conditions in resource consents or provisions in Regional Plans.
+In the 2022-2023 period, the Council was not required to undertake significant additional investigations and interventions, or record incidents, in association with KiwiRail's conditions in resource consents or provisions in Regional Plans.

-A tabular summary of the KiwiRail's compliance record for the period under review is set out in Table 30 and Table 31.
+A tabular summary of the KiwiRail's compliance record for the period under review is set out in Table 19 and Table 20.

-Table 30 Summary of performance for KiwiRail consent 1735-3
+Table 19 Summary of performance for KiwiRail consent 1735-3

 Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Adoption of best practicable option to prevent or minimise adverse effects Inspection and receiving water monitoring Yes 2.
-Limits stormwater catchment to 11.28 ha Inspection Yes 3.
-Bunding of hazardous substances if on site for more than three days Inspection N/A 4.
-Concentration limits upon potential contaminants in discharge By inference from chemical sampling of receiving water Yes 5.
+1. Adoption of best practicable option to prevent or minimise adverse effects Inspections and receiving water monitoring Yes 2.
+Limits stormwater catchment to 11.28 ha Inspections Yes 3.
+Bunding of hazardous substances if on site for more than three days Inspections N/A 4.
+Concentration limits upon potential contaminants in discharge By inference from chemical sampling of receiving water Yes Noting that further investigation into the suspended solid exceedance is required 5.
 Discharge cannot cause specified adverse effects beyond mixing zone Visual assessment at inspection and receiving water sampling and biomonitoring Yes 6.
-Prepare and maintain contingency plan Review of documentation received Yes 7.
-Prepare, maintain and adhere to management plan Inspections Yes 8.
+Prepare and maintain contingency plan Plan received in July 2021 Yes 7.
+Prepare, maintain and adhere to management plan Plan received in July 2021 Yes 8.
 Provision for lapsing of consent Consent exercised N/A 9.
-Provision for review of conditions No further provision for review prior to expiry N/A this consent nce and environmental performance in respect of erformance in respect of this consent High High
+Provision for review of conditions No further provision for review prior to expiry N/A erall assessment of consent compliar High Ove erall assessment of administrative pe erformance in respect of this consent High

-Table 31 Summary of performance for KiwiRail consent 3528-3
+Table 20 Summary of performance for KiwiRail consent 3528-3

 Pui Purpose: To discharge of stormwater into the Waiwhakaiho River Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Adopt best practical option Inspection Yes 2.
-Size of catchment area Inspection Yes 3.
+1. Adopt best practical option Inspections Yes 2.
+Size of catchment area Inspections Yes 3.
 Contaminant limits in discharge Sampling Yes 4.
-Discharge cannot cause specified adverse effects beyond mixing zone Visual assessment at inspection and receiving water sampling and biomonitoring Yes
+Discharge cannot cause specified adverse effects beyond mixing zone Visual assessment at inspection and receiving water sampling and biomonitoring Yes 5.
+Contingency planning Plan received in July 2021 Yes

 Pui Purpose: To discharge of stormwater into the Waiwhakaiho River Condition requirement Means of monitoring during period under review Compliance achieved?
-5. Contingency planning Plan received Yes 6.
-Adhere to Stormwater management plan Plan received Yes 7.
+6. Adhere to Stormwater management plan Plan received in July 2021 Yes 7.
 Notification of changes in site processes No changes made N/A 8.
-Review condition No further provision for review prior to expiry N/A this erall assessment of consent compliar s consent erall assessment of administrative pe High High
+Review condition No further provision for review prior to expiry N/A erall assessment of consent compliar s consent High Ov erall assessment of administrative pe rformance in respect of this consent High